“Logistics, Labor, and Love”: Aligning Supply Chain and Corporate Real Estate Objectives

 There is no simple formula for choosing the right site.
 Many companies leave money on the table because they jump too fast to the end of the process.
 We have outlined a five-step process that will maximize the benefit to your organization, while minimizing the risks of making a mistake around this deceptively complex and critical decision.
 It will ultimately help you align your corporate real estate goals to the overall corporate goals.

-Step 1: Strategic Context
+Step 1: Strategic Context and Criteria Development

 First, create a strategy for the site selection process designed to support your business strategy and run the site location mathematical model to project supply chain costs.
 Next, assemble the team, articulate your basic requirements, and develop preliminary cost profiles to determine the relative importance of such factors as labor quality, logistics and operating costs, quality of life, and quality of operating environment.